 - the gallbladder

-Your surgeon may also need to remove part of your pancreas and small bowel.
+Your surgeon may also need to remove part of your pancreas and small bowel (duodenum).

 Surgery to remove distal bile duct cancers

-To reduce the chance of the cancer coming back the surgeon needs to make sure they have taken away a border of healthy tissue around the tumour.
+The surgeon takes away a border of healthy tissue around the tumour.
 This lowers the risk of cancer cells being left behind.
-If there are no cancer cells in the border of tissue the surgeon removes, they call it a clear margin.
+If there are no cancer cells in the border of tissue, they call it a clear margin.

 Rarely, people with distal bile duct cancers also need to have part of their liver removed.